Why do we hate Mondays?

 Knowing and loving your place

-Unless you work alone, your place of employment involves a set-up where you spend time with the same group of people for around eight hours a day.
+Unless you work alone, your place of employment can involve a set-up where you interact with the same group of people for around eight hours a day.

 Over time, relationships establish and depending on the different ranks of your colleagues, you eventually find a place within that working group.
 If it’s a positive relationship, spending the weekend away from it can give a sense of detachment and wondering what different colleagues are doing in your absence from them.

 Monday is the ideal time to catch up with all the weekend news and reaffirming your place in the office gang.
 But if something happens to stop this, it can upset the equilibrium and leave you feeling negative.

 As part of a 2011 study into Mondays, long before social distancing due to Covid-19 was in place, clinical psychologist Professor Alex Gardner said: